Click on the questions below to get answers to the most frequent questions we get asked.

-Have a look at our negotiation only page as it might be suitable for you.
+Have a look at our negotiation only page as it might be suitable for you.🡅Back to top

-The two principal reasons that businesses don't sell are: the wrong price and not identifying and talking to enough serious buyers.
+Usually there are two principal reasons that businesses don't sell.
+One, the wrong price and two, not identifying and talking to enough serious buyers.
 It is possible to sell most businesses if these two issues are properly addressed.

-An article of interest we wrote for the business pages of the BBC News website.
+An article of interest we wrote for the business pages of the BBC News website.🡅Back to top